component/tip/Readme.md

   Attach a `Tip` to an element, and display the `title` attribute's contents on hover.
 Optionally apply a hide `delay` in milliseconds.
+  Also if `static` is true the tip will be fixed to its initial position.

 ```js
 var tip = require('tip');